huhuhu0420/112-1-Calculator-hw/README.md

-# 112-1 Windows Programmin hw
+# 112-1 Windows Programing hw

 ## A simple calulator with many bugs :)